jlmoya/lowdisc/readme.txt

    * suggest initial base for Niederreiter : (OPTBAS(I), I = 2,MAXDIM) / 2,3,3,5,7,7,9,9,11,11,13/
    * suggest number of simulations for Niederreiter : a power of the base : BASE ** POWER(BASE), BASE ** ((POWER(BASE) + 1)), BASE ** ((POWER(BASE) + 2)), BASE ** ((POWER(BASE) + 3))
  * document the largest number of simulations available with Sobol sequence : ATMOST

+DONE
+ * tested the skip and leap for all sequences
+ * replaced sprintf by msprintf
+ * with the Fast Niederreiter sequence, if the gfarit and gfplsys files already exist, do not generate anymore.
+ * checked the maximal dimension available for Fast Niederreiter : fixed bug in the source

 Author